 How to Get Coverage in Mississippi

-- Children: Mississippi's CHIP program covers children in families with income up to 200-300% FPL regardless of expansion status.
+- Children: Mississippi's CHIP program covers kids in families up to 200-300% FPL regardless of expansion status.

 Calculate Your Subsidy in Mississippi